 In other rooms, lamps are dying in rows, and cold currents make the furniture clash against the walls.
-You hear loud noises as steam blows up pipes, deep down in the control rooms.
+You hear loud noises as raging steam blows up pipes, deep down in the control rooms.

-You cannot be silent now.
+You cannot stay silent now.
 Kamila has always been strong enough to live through everything – she is so much stronger than you are, you always knew.
 Still, you feel the need to remind her, and mostly yourself.
 Everything is under control, everything will be fine.